ETBoye/JuliaTorus/README.md

 in the src folder.

 By default, the program does three convex integrations and outputs 3 .wrl files.
-These can be opened with the program paraview.
+These can be opened with the free program paraview, or another renderer that can view .wrl.
+At default, the grid size is very low, but the first and second corrugations are in okay quality.
+To see what happens in the third quality, a higher grid resolution is necessary.

 Alternatively, one can set `save_xml = true` in `Main.jl`, to output 3 .xml files.
 One generates a raytraced a png by installing Yafaray-v3 running
 ```
 yafaray-xml -f png {your .xml file here}